michalsvorc/documents/es/typescript/examples.md

 }

 const failsSilently: NestedCSS = {
-  colour: 'red', // No error as `colour` is a valid string selector }
+  colour: "red", // No error as `colour` is a valid string selector };
 ```

 Instead separate out the nesting into its own property e.g. in a name like nest (or children or subnodes etc.):